Diocese of Lucera–Troia: The Muslim colony in Lucera

+Crusade against Lucera and Manfred

+On 7 May 1255, therefore, Alexander issued the bull "Pia Matris ecclesiae", in which he declared holy war against Manfred and the Muslims of Lucera.
+Alexander IV, sent a papal army, headed by Cardinal Ottaviano degli Ubaldini, against Lucera, where Manfred had been welcomed and taken up residence, but it was defeated in May 1255, and the crusade was a failure.
+Bulls calling to renew the crusade were issued, nonetheless, by Urban IV and Clement IV, also without success.

+In August 1300, an attack on the Muslim community, organized and led by the Angevin King Charles II of Naples, destroyed nearly all the Muslim colony and killed hundreds.
+The bishop and clergy were active participants, and appropriated a considerable share of the booty.

+Suppression of dioceses in favor of Lucera

+The city of Castel Fiorentino (Farentino) was founded in 1015 by the Byzantine catapan Basil Mesardonites.
+It was the place of Emperor Frederick II's death in 1250.
+Following the death of the last bishop of Farentino, who was elected in 1391 and died in 1410, the diocese of Farentino was suppressed, and its territory was added to that of the diocese of Lucera.

-After 1409, the diocese of Tortiboli - created before 1236 - was united to Lucera.
+In 1425, the diocese of Tortiboli (Tertiveri)- first mentioned in 1067 - was united to Lucera.
 In 1969, the name (though not the diocese) was revived under its Latin name Tortibulum.

 In 1609, 1687, and 1759, the diocese of Lucera is attested as a suffragan of the archdiocese of Benevento.

 Troia

+The Byzantine Empire held southern Italy from the 9th to the first quarter of the 11th century.
+The Protospatharius, Basileios Boioannes, who was κατεπάνω Ἰταλίας from 1017–1028, made Troia the capital of the entire Byzantine Capitanate.

 Around 1031, the diocese of Troia is attested as being directly subject to the pope.
 This was confirmed by Pope Paschal II in a bull of 10 November 1100, granting the bishops of Troia the right to be consecrated by the pope in perpetuum.

 In 1127, Count Roger II of Sicily presented Pope Honorius II (1124–1130) with a large gift of gold and silver, and promised him the towns of Troia and Montefusco, if the pope would grant him the standard and title of Duke of Apulia.
 In November 1127, Pope Honorius was in Troia, where he held a council, in which he excommunicated Count Roger and anyone who should support his efforts to become Duke of Apulia.
 On 5 December 1127, the pope granted Troia a charter of constitutions and liberties.
 He also turned aside the leaders of Apulia, fearing the creation of a Norman kingdom in southern Italy.